isabelschober/BacDive_tutorials/README.md

 two_strains <- fetch(object = bacdive, ids = 5621, 139709)
 ```

-The returned strain information is stored in the $results field
+The returned strain information is stored in the $results field.
 ```R
 one_strain$results
 ```